Olympics-Basketball-U.S. beat France to win 16th men's gold | Sports-Games

 - Japan

+"You realise, you know, you finished the job, you get the gold medal, you get the trophy, but when you go through that journey, it's just incredible to be a part of something so special," said the Brooklyn Nets star who has now won three Olympic gold medals.
+"I'm bonded to these guys for life," he said.

+The U.S. team had been slow to start in previous matches, but they kept the heat on France consistently this time.
+But it was 18 turnovers that proved to be the killer for France.
+"Details cost us the game for sure," said French team captain Nicolas Batum.
+"You can't turnover that much against that type of team."

-The championship attracted the biggest crowd yet to the arena north of Tokyo in these Games, with the bottom bowl of seats about half full of athletes, officials, media, and volunteers in place of fans due to COVID-19 restrictions.
+The championship attracted the biggest crowd yet in these Games to the arena north of Tokyo, with the bottom bowl of seats about half full of athletes, officials, media and volunteers in place of fans due to COVID-19 restrictions.
 France earned their third Olympic silver medal in men's basketball.
 Slovenia, making their debut at the Games, will play Australia in the bronze medal match later on Saturday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)